-- 1. To define an axis set, one first has to gather the samples, the perturbation reagents, and the endpoint reagents used in the experiment. - (a) scroll to the cyan colored Appacaxis box. - (b) click the cyan Set_of_Endpoints and Add link to group together the endpoint brick used in an experiment. - (c) click the cyan Set_of_Perturbation and Add link to group together the perturbation bricks.
+- 1. To define an axis set, one first has to gather the samples, the perturbation reagents, and the endpoint reagents used in the experiment. - 1. scroll to the cyan colored Appacaxis box. - 2. click the cyan Set\of\Endpoints and Add link to group together the endpoint brick used in an experiment. - 3. click the cyan Set\of\Perturbation and Add link to group together the perturbation bricks.

-(d) click the cyan Set_of_Sample and Add link to group together the sample bricks.
+4. click the cyan Set\of\Sample and Add link to group together the sample bricks.

-For set_names only alphanumeric keys, underscores and dashes are allowed [A-Za-z0-9-].
+For set\names only alphanumeric keys, underscores and dashes are allowed [A-Za-z0-9-\].
 The dash has a special function.
 The dash separates the major from the minor and possibly subminor setname.
 E.g. drug-plate1, drug-plate2 and drug-plate3-well2 are all member of the same major drug set.
 This becomes especially important later on when layout files and unstacked dataframes are retrieved form the acjson files, because the layout files will be grouped into folders according to their major sets name, and the unstacked dataframe will group the columns according to the major sets.
 If no dash is given, then the major and the minor set name are the same.

 1. Second, the gathered samples and reagents have to be laid out.
-Python3 and the acpipe_acjson library must be installed on your computer.
-You can install the acpipe_acjson library with pip like this:
+Python3 and the acpipe\acjson library must be installed on your computer.
+You can install the acpipe\acjson library with pip like this:

-(a) pip3 install acpipe_acjson should do the trick.
+1. pip3 install acpipe\acjson should do the trick.